-We’ve had several questions from customers about the detoxifying sea salt baths that are recommended in our Candida Recovery Guide.
-Here is a guide on sea salts and why sea salt baths are recommend during Candida detox.
+We’ve had several questions from our customers about the detoxifying sea salt baths that we recommend in our Candida Recovery Guide.

-Can’t you just grab the blue salt container with the umbrella girl and empty that into the tub?
+Can’t you just grab the blue salt container with the umbrella girl and empty that into your tub?
 How about Epsom salts?
 Why sea salt?
 And what the heck IS sea salt anyway?

-Epsom Salts, Table Salt, and Sea Salt are completely different substances.
+Epsom Salts, Table Salt, and Sea Salt are completely different.

 Start with one cup of salt in very warm water and bathe for 10 minutes, twice a week.
 You can quickly work up to a maximum of 20 minutes per bath, three times a week, and even gradually increase the salt to a maximum of three cups.

 Which is best kind of sea salt for treating Candida?
 Celtic, Himalayan, Hawaiian, Dead Sea, or. . . ?